Big-Emzy/Big-Emzy/README.md

 ## 🚀 About Me

-As an experienced full stack web developer, my goal is to leverage my skills and expertise to develop, and maintain high-quality web applications that provide exceptional user experience.
+As an experienced, highly skilled and detail-oriented full stack web developer, My goal is to leverage my skills and expertise to develop, and maintain high-quality web applications that provide exceptional user experience.
+Strong problem-solving abilities and a passion for creating visually appealing and intuitive user interfaces.
+Excellent teamwork and communication skill

 ## 🛠 Skills
+Proficient:
-Python, Javascript, HTML, CSS...
+Python, Javascript, HTML, CSS, React